 Nick discovers that several disappeared women were raped, a few also killed, after a stay in Billy Capra's romantic, honeymoon-oriented hotel.
 After a Grimm-flash shows him Bill as a goat, Nick enlists Eddie Monroe to help him identify the feral type, which uses irresistible seduction pheromones, and to prepare a hotel intrusion to save the latest victims.
 Meanwhile captain Sean Renard gives an uninvited French reaper a terrible welcome.

-Nick investigates the death of popular Seattle private prep school music teacher, who was bitten to death by rats in his car.
+Nick investigates the death of popular Seattle private prep school music teacher, who was seemingly bitten to death by rats in his car.
 The popular crowd suggest the only feasible suspect is recently suspended outsider Roddy Geiger, a gifted violinist but son of ruffian junk yard keeper Ephram.
 Near the fatal car are found cages used by Roddy to keep his pet rodents.
 As Nick recognizes the knave as feral rat, Monroe tries to give 'fatgerly' guidance.
-However when his father is falsely arrested and abused in jail, the boy snaps and sets a trap for the rich kids who constantly ...
+However when his father is falsely arrested and abused in jail, the boy snaps and sets a trap for the rich kids who ...

 A drug trafficker was murdered without apparent motive deep in the forest.
 Helped by unusually enthusiastic Monroe, Nick soon works out the killer must be a feral and after tracing her it's a girl.
 Then follows traces indicating she may be a long-missing child having nearly grown up in the woods, and suggesting a link with recluse tracker James Addison, but there are others involved.